-Before you answer, consider this: Research suggests that just because someone is overweight, it doesn't mean he or she is not fit or healthy.
+Before you answer, consider this: Research suggests that just because someone is overweight, it doesn't mean they are not fit or healthy.

 So what exactly does it mean to be fit and fat, and which is more important to good health?
 Read on for some answers.